bedwards/neuralese/the_weight_of_light.md

 **TIMEFRAME: Early 2028 - The New World**

-**AI-2027 predicts:** Either AI deeply embedded in government/military/economy with humans nominally in control (Race ending), or careful managed deployment with transparency prioritized (Slowdown ending).
+*For reference, AI-2027 predicts: Either AI becomes deeply embedded in government, military, and economy with humans nominally in control—or careful, managed deployment proceeds with transparency prioritized.
+The scenario ends with this choice.*

 **Three possible paths:**